OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaDynamics.rst

 Class Hierarchy:

-:ref:`OcaRoot <ocaroot>` :raw:html:`&rarr;` :ref:`OcaWorker <ocaworker>` :raw:html:`&rarr;` :ref:`OcaActuator <ocaactuator>` :raw:html:`&rarr;` :ref:`OcaDynamics <ocadynamics>`
+:ref:`OcaRoot <ocaroot>` : :ref:`OcaWorker <ocaworker>` : :ref:`OcaActuator <ocaactuator>` : :ref:`OcaDynamics <ocadynamics>`

 .. cpp:class:: OcaDynamics: OcaActuator

     A multipurpose dynamics processor.
 Can be configured as compressor, limiter, expander, or gate.
 This class is expected to handle the majority of the basic cases.
 More complex devices may be described in a different manner, using one or more **OcaDynamicsDetector** and **OcaDynamicsCurve** objects, in conjunction with other Worker objects as needed.

     **Properties**:

     .. _ocadynamics_classid:

     .. cpp:member:: static const OcaClassID ClassID = "1.1.1.14"

         Number that uniquely identifies the class.
 Note that this differs from the object number, which identifies the instantiated object.
 This property is an override of the **OcaRoot** property.

-        This property has id ``4.1``.
+        This property has id ``1.1``.

     .. _ocadynamics_classversion:

     .. cpp:member:: static const OcaClassVersionNumber ClassVersion = 2

         Identifies the interface version of the class.
 Any change to the class definition leads to a higher class version.
 This property is an override of the **OcaRoot** property.

-        This property has id ``4.2``.
+        This property has id ``1.2``.

     .. _ocadynamics_triggered:

     .. cpp:member:: OcaBoolean Triggered

         Read-only property that indicates whether the dynamics processor is currently triggered (i.e. the signal level is above upper threshold or below lower threshold).
 This property can be monitored via a periodic event subscription.

         This property has id ``4.1``.